Redesigning Enable Medicine’s Data Upload Journey

 Project Background

-Enable Medicine is a biotech company builds products which allow biologists to upload, index, and analyze image data in the cloud.
+Enable Medicine is a biotech company building products that allow biologists to upload, index, and analyze spatial image data in the cloud.

 Currently targeted toward multiplex spatial proteomic image data, this cloud-based product gives biologists cutting-edge analysis tools and powerful indexing capabilities, all in the pursuit of enabling better drug development and disease treatment.